 Another month gone too fast.
 Chuck Berry gone as well.
-But there was the first The Jesus and Mary Chain album in 19 years, first Grandaddy in eleven years and the first from The Magnetic Fields and The Shins in half a decade.
+But March also brought the first new Chuck Berry song since the Carter administration, the first Jesus and Mary Chain album in 19 years, Grandaddy’s first album in eleven years and the first albums from The Magnetic Fields and The Shins in half a decade.
 There was also another solid release from indie rock’s most consistent band, Spoon, and a beyond-words emotional collection from Mount Eerie.
 There were sophomore LPs from Temples and Jay Som, a third album from Blanck Mass; Real Estate’s fourth and lots of teases from Gorrilaz.
+White Denim released a song that will only play when it’s raining; Local Natives’ latest tune only plays via facial recognition through a webcam.
 As with every year, March also meant SXSW, the launch of spring tours and lots of news surrounding summer album announcements.
 So what will be remembered?
 Which is already forgotten?
 Once again I asked various music journalists, bloggers, columnists and the like a simple question, “what music stood out to you in March?”
 As with the January and February editions, the intention was to get their immediate reaction, a quick response that could be anything: an album, or several; a new song or music video; a mind-melting concert.
 What pops into mind without having to think?

 Thanks to everybody who participated!
 Read on to see who and what they named and sound off below or on Facebook with the albums that stood out to you…